IgKh/katvan/README.md

 ## Installation

+Regardless of how Katvan is installed, it is required to install the `typst` CLI and make it available via the system path.
+Without it previews and PDF export will not work.
+[See here](https://github.com/typst/typst#installation) for details.

+### Linux

+A pre-built AppImage for the `x86_64` architecture is available from the project releases page.
+If it isn't suitable, you'll need to compile from source.

+### From Source

-For now it is only possible to install Katvan by building it from source code.
-You'll need development files for Qt 6.5 (or a later 6.x release) and CMake 3.16 or above.
+To compile and install Katvan from source code, you'll need development files for Qt 6.5 (or a later 6.x release) and CMake 3.16 or above.

 Do it the usual way: